 At Boyd Law, we are committed to finding the least-stressful way to complete your divorce proceedings.
 We work with you to determine the right process to dissolve your marriage, considering your needs and the law to reach the best possible outcome for your case.
 From advising to representation, our family law attorneys are prepared to handle your case, no matter the unique circumstances in which you find yourself.

-Uncontested Divorce Vs. Contested Divorce
+Uncontested Divorce Vs. Contested Divorce in Roseville, CA

 A Roseville divorce case may be contested or uncontested.
 These two divorce processes look very different.
 Your divorce type can determine whether you can work out an agreement on your own or if you need to hire an attorney.
 It can also mean the difference between mediation and having to go to trial against your ex-spouse.
 In general, a contested divorce is one in which both spouses do not agree to the terms of the split, while in an uncontested divorce the couple agrees on the key elements of the case.